 - Textured implants feel like sandpaper (don’t worry; they won’t scratch or do damage once they’re implanted), and were designed and constructed to limit the risk of capsular contracture.
 It’s important to note that this claim hasn’t been proven conclusively.
 Textured implants typically create cohesion between the implant and the surrounding tissue, which reduces the risk of the implant shifting in the pocket.
 If an implant shifts or flips the breast may appear misshapen.
 Issues reported with a textured implant are: irregular formation of scar tissue around the implant causing a noticeable rippling effect, displaying a higher deflation rate and an overly firm appearance.

-If you have any questions about the types of implants available, or would like to learn more about your Orlando breast augmentation options, contact Dr. George Pope and his team at the Orlando Plastic Surgery Center for a consultation.
+If you have any questions about the types of implants available, or would like to learn more about your Orlando breast augmentation options, contact Dr. George Pope and his team at the Pope Plastic Surgery for a consultation.